Copyright law of Australia

-Until 2004, copyright in Australia was based on the "plus 50" law which restricts works until 50 years after the author's death.
-In 2004 this was changed to a "plus 70" law in line with the USA and European Union, but this change was not made retroactive (unlike the 1995 change in the European Union which brought some, e.g. British authors, back into copyright).
+Until 2004, copyright in Australia was based on the plus 50 law, which restricts works until 50 years after the author's death.
+In 2004 this was changed to a plus 70 law in line with the US and European Union, but this change was not made retroactive (unlike the 1995 change in the European Union which brought some, e.g. British authors, back into copyright).
 The consequence is that the work of an Australian author who died before 1955 is normally in the public domain in Australia.
-However the copyright of authors was extended to 70 years after death for those who died in 1955 or later, so that no more Australian authors will come out of copyright until 1 January 2026 (i.e. those who died in 1955).
+However the copyright of authors was extended to 70 years after death for those who died in 1955 or later, so that no more Australian authors would come out of copyright until 1 January 2026 (i.e. those who died in 1955).

 The Australian legislation is based on the authority of section 51(xviii) of the Australian Constitution.
 Copyright law in Australia is federal law and established by the Australian Parliament.
 Historically, Australian copyright law followed British copyright law, but now also reflects international standards found in the Berne Convention for the Protection of Literary and Artistic Works, other international copyright agreements and multilateral treaties, and more recently, the U.S.-Australia Free Trade Agreement.

 The Copyright Act 1968 also covers legal deposit, which requires that Australian publishers must lodge copies of their publications in the National Library of Australia and their respective state libraries, depending on location.